sophiagould/SP17ECE264pa04/README.md

 * `pa04.h`: You will define a the function pointer type and a new structure that contains all the components necessary to perform an integration, including a pointer to the function to be integrated, as well as a field to store the result of the integration.
+Please follow the naming convention mentioned in pa04.h strictly.
+  While calculating partial credit, if your fucntion names and variable names do not match with the instructor's key, your program will fail to compile and you will be given zero credit.
 * `answer04.c`: This file contains your integration functions: `integrate`, which takes the structure you defined in `pa04.h` and uses that information to perform a numerical integration, and `runIntegrate`, which takes the name of an input file and an output file as arguments and:
     1. Reads the upper limit, lower limit, and number of intervals from the input file.
     2. Uses `integrate` to numerically integrate five functions (provided for you, called `func1`, `func2`, `func3`, `func4`, and `func5`).